Tue, 05 Oct 2021 - 02:39 GMT

 Winter at Tantora offers a number of diverse concerts to match every interest.
 The festival runs each weekend from December 19, 2019 until March 7, 2020.

-He performed at El Sawy Cultural Wheel on November 19.
-He also participated in the Arab Music Festival by performing at Cairo Opera House on November 9.
+He also participated in the Arab Music Festival by performing at Cairo Opera House on November 9, 2019.